etsmith9/M10L5_JS-DOM/README.md

 # M10L5_JS-DOM

-1. Document Manipulation with JavaScript
+QUESTION 1.
+Document Manipulation with JavaScript
 Objective: The aim of this assignment is to enhance proficiency in manipulating HTML documents dynamically using JavaScript, focusing on the manipulation of arrays and objects to modify document content and structure.

 Problem Statement: You are tasked with creating a web page that dynamically updates its content based on user interaction.
 The page should utilize JavaScript to manipulate the document structure and content using arrays and objects.